svenluijten/svenluijten.com/source/_posts/tagging-and-branching-strategy-for-libraries-and-packages.md

 packages/libraries.

 ## My strategy
+This workflow is similar to what I've observed other packages/libraries/frameworks follow.
+It is not meant to be a definitive guide to how _you_ should do it, but serves mainly as a reminder and guide for _myself_.
+Ok, let's dive in.

 ### Initial development
 First off, every repository has a `main` branch.
 This is always the _next_ major version of the library, and therefore